Listed below is the latest released estimated resident population of Queensland as at 30 September 2016.

 This population counter shows an estimate of Queensland’s current population.

 Register to receive ad hoc alerts about statistics for your region.

 Welcome to the Queensland Government Statistician’s Office (QGSO) website.
 This site contains a wide range of demographic, economic and social data relating to the State of Queensland, as well as information about using statistics and the services we provide.

-Three reports for Queensland’s resource regions – the Bowen and Galilee Basins, the Surat Basin, and the Gladstone region – provide annual projections of the non–resident (fly-in/fly-out and drive-in/drive-out) population from 2016 to 2022.
+Two reports, for the Bowen and Galilee Basins and the Surat Basin, provide annual projections of the non–resident (fly-in/fly-out and drive-in/drive-out) population from 2017 to 2023.
 Data are provided at the regional level, as well as for all local government areas within each region.
-The projections are based on workforce data collected by QGSO in mid‑2015.
+The projections are based on workforce data collected by QGSO in mid‑2016.
 Each report presents up to four projection series, derived according to the status of projects in the development pipeline.

 At a Glance

 |Business investment||Dec qtr 16||4.5%|

 |Inflation (CPI)||Dec qtr 16||1.6%|

 |Employed persons||Feb 17||2.35m|